 Iced lattes are most often sweetened during preparation.

 Generally, black coffee is stronger than a latte because the milk proteins in a latte hush the strength of the espresso.
 The natural sweetness of steamed milk also enhances the flavor of a latte making it more delicious than coffee hence lattes are ideal for coffee beginners.

 A latte usually uses two ounces of espresso unlike brewed or filter coffee which can be a full cup, therefore, a latte has less caffeine than coffee.

 See the types of filtered coffee.

 When ordering a latte, start with the desired cup size such as large, medium, or small.
 Ask for either regular coffee or decaf and your choice of milk/milk substitute.

-You would be prudent to clarify that you want a hot latte.
-If you wish to sweeten your latte, ask about the available flavors, sugar, and sugar substitutes.
+You may want to clarify that you want a hot latte.
+If you wish to sweeten your latte, ask about the available sweeteners and flavors as well as sugar and sugar substitutes.

 Although lattes are hot by definition, the growing popularity of iced lattes has led to confusion when ordering at a cafe.
 You are better off specifying from the onset that you wish to have a hot latte or a cold latte to avoid misunderstandings.